shane-kercheval/r-examples/examples/examples.md

 Answer by Dave

 > Your question raises a very important issue- I bring it up in the
-> following post in this series (<http://varianceexplained.or>….
-In
+> following post in this series
+> (<a href="http://varianceexplained.or" class="uri">http://varianceexplained.or</a>….
-> short you’re 100% right that this doesn’t work for predicting future
+> In short you’re 100% right that this doesn’t work for predicting
-> performance of rookies without more adjustments.
-“One important aspect
+> future performance of rookies without more adjustments.
+“One important
-> of this prediction is that it won’t be useful when we’ve just hired a
+> aspect of this prediction is that it won’t be useful when we’ve just
-> “rookie” player, and we’re wondering what his batting average will be.
+> hired a “rookie” player, and we’re wondering what his batting average
-> This observed variable ABAB is based on a player’s entire career, such
+> will be.
+This observed variable ABAB is based on a player’s entire
-> that a low number is evidence that a player didn’t have much of a
+> career, such that a low number is evidence that a player didn’t have
-> chance to bat.
-(If we wanted to make a prediction, we’d have to
+> much of a chance to bat.
+(If we wanted to make a prediction, we’d have
-> consider the distribution of possible ABAB’s the player could end up
+> to consider the distribution of possible ABAB’s the player could end
-> with and integrate over that, which is beyond the scope of this
+> up with and integrate over that, which is beyond the scope of this
 > post)."

 ### Hypothesis Testing